ugiacoman/machine_learning/k_means_clustering/README.md

 The less pixels, the less will be used to compute the mean value of the cluster center.
 Therefore the mean value may be more accurate with a higher number of pixels.
 If the mean value is more accurate, subregions of clusters may also be more accurate.

 ### Complexity of Image

+For complexity, we can take into account color intensity and different "shades" of the same color can be thought of as multiplication by a constant of a vector in the RGB (R^3) space.
+Therefore if in the data set we have several clusters, each representing a different level of intensity of our color, they wil all be around the same slant in the RGB space and can be merged together.
+Using this miminual distance condition can greatly improve the clustering issue that comes with different shades of a color.